tomgeorge/eca/docs/protocol.md

 }

 /**
- * Temporary text, used to pin some text in the chat until it's complete.
+ * Details about the progress of the chat completion.
  */
-interface TemporaryTextContent {
+interface ProgressContent {
-    type: 'temporary-text';
+    type: 'progress';

     /**
-     * The text content
+     * The statue of this progress
      */
+    state: 'running' | 'finished';

+    /**
+     * The text detailing the progress
+     */
-    text: string;
+    text?: string;
 }

 /**